slauren1207/slauren1207/README.md

 <hr>

 > ### **Career Goal:**
-> "To **grow and mature as a 3D and graphic artist** who is not only skilled in her work, but as a creator who can share **unique ideas & perspectives from her multicultural experience overseas**."
+> "To **grow and mature as a 3D and graphic artist** who is not only skilled in her work, but as a creator who can share **unique ideas & perspectives from her diverse multicultural background**."

 <hr>